dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 at no time is transaction broadcast slowed down by the Fin protocol.
 Rather, Consensus logic is embedded into the DAG structure simply by injecting view numbers into it.

-**Safety.** The reliability and causality properties of DAG Trans makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.
+The reliability and causality properties of DAG Trans makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.

+* **Safety.**
   Briefly, the safety of commits is as follows.
 If ever a `view(r)` proposal `proposal(r)` becomes committed, then it is in the causal past of 2F+1 parties that voted for it.
 Any future view proposal must refer directly or indirectly to 2F+1 `view(r)` messages, of which F+1 are votes for `proposal(r)`.
 Hence, any commit of a future view causally follows (hence, transitively re-commits) `proposal(r)`.

-**Liveness.** The protocol liveness during periods of synchrony stems from two key mechanisms.
+* **Liveness.** The protocol liveness during periods of synchrony stems from two key mechanisms.

   First, after GST (Global Stabilization Time), i.e., after communication has become synchronous, views are inherently synchronized through DAG Trans.
 For let $\Delta$ be an upper bound on communication after GST.
 Once a `view(r)` with an honest leader is entered by the first honest party, within $2 * \Delta$, both the leader and all honest parties enter `view(r)` as well.
 Within $4 * \Delta$, the `view(r)` proposal and votes from all honest parties are spread to everyone.

   Second, so long as view timers are set to be at least $4 * \Delta$, a future view does not preempt a current view's commit.
 For in order to start a new view, a leader must collect either 2F+1 `view(r)` _votes_ for the leader proposal, hence commit it; or 2F+1 `view(-r)` _expirations_, which is impossible as argued above.

 Fin is modeled after PBFT while removing the complexity of PBFT's view-change, thus supporting regular leader rotation.